geetikajhanji11/engage-ms-teams-clone/README.md

   <h3 align="center">MS Teams Clone</h3>

   <p align="center">
-    A video conferencing web app that can be used to connect with people anyone, anywhere!
+    A video conferencing web app that can be used to connect with anyone, anywhere!
     <br />
     <br />
-    <a href="TO BE SET">View Demo</a>
+    <a href="...........">Go To Website</a>
   </p>
 </p>